piercecohen1/AI-TTS/README.md

   -v VOICE_ID, --voice-id VOICE_ID      Voice ID to use for the conversion

   -t TEXT, --text TEXT                  Text to convert to speech

+  --news                                Fetch the latest AI news and read it aloud (must specify -a or -s)

   ```

 The `--voice-id` argument is optional and will default to the ID EXAVITQu4vr4xnSDxMaL if one is not specified.
 See the [/v1/voices endpoint](https://api.elevenlabs.io/docs#/voices/Get_voices_v1_voices_get) for a list of all available voices.